-- 1. Memorize all definitions. - 2.
-Recreate proofs and solutions without looking at the notes or text.
+1. Memorize all definitions and practice additional problems.

+2. Recreate proofs and solutions without looking at the notes or text.

 3. Do all problems and reading individually without consulting anyone or any material outside the book.
 If you cannot solve a problem that is OK, it is important you think about it.